tparchman/F24_BIOL792/week2_UnixII/unix_assignment_2.md

     $ sort feature_info.txt > sorted_feature_info.txt

 `uniq` will output the unique lines in a file.
 Lets say we just wanted a list of the categories of genomic features represented in the yeast_genome.gff file (contained in field 3).
-Note what happens if you pipe the output of `cut` straight into `uniq` without using `sort`.
+Note what happens if you pipe (using `|`) the output of `cut` straight into `uniq` without using `sort`.

     $ cut -f 3 yeast_genome.gff | sort | uniq